-In many cases, companies suffer a "knowledge gap" when people leave and it is costly for them to hire and train new employees.
-Therefore if they offer you a counter offer, you will most likely need to make a difficult decision, particularly as there can be ties which make it harder to leave a familiar environment.
+In many cases, companies suffer a 'knowledge gap' when people leave and it is costly for them to hire and train new employees.
+Therefore, if they offer you a counter offer, you will most likely need to make a difficult decision, particularly as there can be ties which make it harder to leave a familiar environment.
 It is only natural to think about the trusted relationships you have built, as well as the knowledge of the existing role, current travel arrangements and the comfort factor these points bring.

-In many cases, an employer will make a "counter offer" where you are asked to stay.
+In many cases, an employer will make a 'counter offer' where you are asked to stay.
 This may cause you to re-think your options, especially if there are more favourable terms offered.
 You may have gone into the process knowing a counter offer would be extended, or it may come as a complete surprise.
 If you find yourself in this position, keep in mind there would have been a compelling reason that made you decide to look for a new career opportunity - you would have initiated a search for a change in circumstance or career prospects.
-Research, as well as results from our 2019 Salary Survey findings, show that in most circumstances, money is not the key motivator in a person looking to change their career, and often it does not address the compelling reason for a change.
+Research, as well as results from our Salary Guide and Insights findings over recent years, show that in most circumstances, money is not the key motivator in a person looking to change their career, and often it does not address the compelling reason for a change.

-Results from our 2020/2021 Salary Survey also highlighted that career development and progression were the top motivators to move roles for both Product and Marketing professionals.
+Results from our FY2022-23 Salary Guide & Insights also highlighted that the ability to work from anywhere and having the option for a compressed working week were some of the top motivators to move roles for Product, Pricing & Actuarial, Digital & Marketing and Data Analytics professionals.
 A salary increase as part of a counter offer, may seem attractive on paper, however a five or ten thousand dollar increase, when calculated equates to \$20 - \$40 per day respectively before tax.
 Is this likely to make a significant impact on your lifestyle?

 Statistics have shown that 80% of those who accept a counter offer, will still leave their current role within 6 months.
-This is because the same circumstances that caused you to consider a change are likely to repeat themselves in the future, even if you accept a counter offer.
+This is because the same circumstances that caused them to consider a change are likely to repeat themselves in the future, even if they accept a counter offer.

-Ask yourself what the core reason that led you to decide to start looking for a new opportunity.
+Ask yourself what the core reason was that led you to decide to start looking for a new opportunity.
 It is often the case that when an individual makes that initial decision to move, it shows that they have a focus on finding the right career opportunity for themselves.
 We advise that you maintain that focus, as well as your initial decision, when considering a counter offer over a new job opportunity.